Ryskas/Rediscovering-the-Higgs-Boson/README.md

 	pip install -r requirements_download.txt
 	python download_atlas_files.py
 	```
     Downloads about 10 GB of files, so it takes few minutes.
+If it does not finnish due to internet connection, run it again, it will continue from the file it crashed on.
 2. Open and run the analysis notebook:
 	- Open `HyyAnalysis_with_extensions.ipynb`
 	- Run all cells to reproduce the analysis